SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `DELETE` request to `'http://localhost:3000/recipes/<some-recipe-id>'`.
+Now, you test with Insomnia or Postman - a `DELETE` request to `'http://localhost:3000/recipes/<some-recipe-id>'`.
 The `id` needs to be an ObjectID from *your* database.
 No request body.

 ![Delete Recipe Response](./images/delete-recipe-response.png)

-The pattern once again shows us it's quality.
+The pattern once again shows it's quality.

 [📖 Back to Top](#-table-of-contents)